cristinalare/alchemy-docs/tutorials/hello-world-smart-contract/part-4.md

 * `message` - a string that stores the current message in the smart contract
 * `newMessage` - a string that stores the new message that will be written to the smart contract

-After the state variables, you'll see five un-implemented functions: `useEffect` ,`addSmartContractListener`, `addWalletListener` , `connectWalletPressed`,  and `onPublishedPressed`.
+After the state variables, you'll see five un-implemented functions: `useEffect` ,`addSmartContractListener`, `addWalletListener` , `connectWalletPressed`,  and `onUpdatePressed`.
 We'll explain what they do below:

 {% code title="HelloWorld.js" %}
 ```javascript